Return to Index

 - Using of nonsteroidal anti-inflammatory drugs (NSAIDs)

-- Eating a Mediterranean diet , which includes plant foods (eg, fruits, veggies, grains, beans, seeds), olive oil, and fish
+- Eating a Mediterranean diet, which includes plant foods (for example, fruits, veggies, grains, beans, seeds), olive oil, and fish

 - Regularly engaging in moderate to vigorous exercise